Share this article If you liked this article share it with your friends.

 Revolut and Monese use specific anti-theft systems.
 These systems can detect and flag suspicious account activity.
 In addition, they can also block your current account if they find a threat.

-Monese is a fully licensed bank.
 Monese is registered with the UK Financial Conduct Authority (FCA) and the Electronic Money Authority (EMA).
 The bank complies with the rules on electronic money and payments.

 Revolut, on the other hand, has a European banking licence.
 It is also authorised by the FCA.
 Unfortunately, it is not a fully licensed bank.
-Like Monese, Revolut offers additional protection under the Financial Services Compensation Scheme (FSCS).
-This scheme protects customer funds up to a maximum of £85,000.

 FAQ: